phalcon-orphanage/docs/en/reference/validation.rst

             'pattern' => '/\+44 [0-9]+/'
         )))
         ->add('telephone', new StringLength(array(
-            'minimumMessage' => 'The telephone is too short', 'min' => 2
+            'messageMinimum' => 'The telephone is too short', 'min' => 2
         )));